Rules and Regulations

-The exhibitor shall be fully responsible to pay for any and all damages to property owned by the facility, its owners, or managers, which result from any act or omission of the exhibitor.
-The facility shall not be responsible or liable for any loss, damage, or claims arising out of exhibitor's activities on the facility premises except for any claims, losses, or damages arising directly from the facilites's own negligence.
+The exhibitor shall be fully responsible to pay for any and all damages to property owned by the hotel, its owners, or managers, which result from any act or omission of the exhibitor.
+The hotel shall not be responsible or liable for any loss, damage, or claims arising out of exhibitor’s activities on the hotel’s premises except for any claims, losses, or damages arising directly from the hotel’s own negligence.

 Admission to Exhibit Hall